 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 Gone are the days of drinking raw eggs, a jug of milk, and dairy-based protein shakes to reap the benefits of protein.
-Because as more and more consumers show interest in plant-based diets, the supplement industry has delivered…with peas!
+As more and more consumers show interest in plant-based diets, the supplement industry has delivered…with peas!
 I never would’ve imagined those peas I picked out of my meals as a kid would sit in my pantry as a protein powder as an adult (yet a kid still at heart).

 RELATED: The Best Protein Powder